Warm Home Discount

 An independent comparison site, such as our own Which?
 Switch, will show you how much you could save by switching away from your current supplier and tariff.
 Check if you're on the cheapest energy deal.

 If you qualify for the Warm Home Discount under the broader group with your current supplier and want to switch to another supplier, check first that you would still qualify under the criteria of your new supplier's broader group.
 Again, take into consideration whether you could be better off by switching even if you were to lose the Warm Home Discount.

 The Warm Home Discount replaces the social tariffs that used to be offered by energy suppliers to help their most vulnerable customers.
 If you qualified for your supplier's social tariff, you should be eligible for the Warm Home Discount.

 Where can I find out more?

-Updated information on the Warm Home Discount is available from GOV.UK.
+Updated information on the Warm Home Discount is available from the government's website GOV.UK.